-As part of Essential Energy's commitment to improving network connection standards for the purpose of enhancing the solar PV hosting capacity of the network to drive higher utilisation of customer DER and the network, from September 2018 Essential Energy mandated Volt-Var and Volt-Watt power quality response modes in alignment with AS4777.2 for all new Solar PV and battery storage installations.
-The new requirement assists with managing network voltage in high DER uptake areas of the network, increases the DER hosting capacity of the network, whilst minimising inverter tripping from excessive voltage rise on the network through the activation of 'soft' limits.
+As part of Essential Energy's commitment to improving network connection standards for the purpose of enhancing the solar PV hosting capacity of the network to drive higher utilisation of Consumer Energy Resources (CER) and the network, from September 2018 Essential Energy mandated Volt-VAr and Volt-Watt power quality response modes in alignment with AS4777.2 for all new Solar PV and battery storage installations.
+The new requirement assists with managing network voltage in high CER uptake areas of the network, increases the CER hosting capacity of the network, whilst minimising inverter tripping from excessive voltage rise on the network through the activation of 'soft' limits.

 Going forward, Essential Energy will continue to identify more efficient options to address the issue of large increases in low voltage network voltage 'swing' brought about by localised pockets of embedded generation, for the long-term interests of customers.
-Based on learning outcomes from recent trials, such new methods to facilitate the effective and efficient uptake of embedded generation include but not limited to; a shift from static to dynamic connection standards and cost reflective pricing to drive efficient use of the network.
+Based on learning outcomes from recent trials, such new methods to facilitate the effective and efficient uptake of embedded generation include but not limited to; a shift from static to dynamic connection standards (i.e. flexible exports), cost reflective pricing to drive efficient use of the network, and increased use of new network technologies, including on line tap changers (OLTCs) on LV transformers and LV static VAr compensators (LV STATCOMs).